glotaran/pyglotaran/docs/installation.rst

 .. code-block:: console

-   $ conda update numpy scipy Cython
+   $ conda install numpy scipy Cython

 Afterwards you can simply use `pip`_ to install it directly from `Github`_.